Passovers of Blood

 Passovers of Blood: The Jews of Europe and Ritual Murders (orig. lang.
 Pasque di sangue.
 Ebrei d'Europa e omicidi rituali) is a 2007 book by Israeli historian Ariel Toaff.
-The book analyses a notorious medieval trial regarding accusations of the ritual murder of a child by Jews for the purposes of Passover.
-Because the book lent credence to one of the ritual murder stories, it sparked intense controversy including calls for him to resign from or be fired from his professorship; the questioning of his research, historical method(s), and motives as they relate to his writing of the book; threats to his life; and demands that he be prosecuted.
+The book analyses a notorious medieval trial regarding the ritual murder of a child by Jews for the purposes of Passover.
+Because the book lent credence to one of the ritual murders, it sparked intense controversy including calls for him to resign from or be fired from his professorship; the questioning of his research, historical method(s), and motives as they relate to his writing of the book; threats to his life; and demands that he be prosecuted.